humdrum-tools/humdrum-documentation/tool/context/index.md

 Notice that the output file has been padded with null tokens so that the number of output records matches the number of input records.
-By invoking the **-p** option, the padded null tokens can be placed either at the beginning or the end of the file, or split between beginning and end.
+By invoking the <span class="option">p</span> option, the padded null tokens can be placed either at the beginning or the end of the file, or split between beginning and end.
 For example, the command